AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 </p>

-**Figure 3**: The above diagram depicts (not to scale) the general concept of a vertical plate reactor, as the above paragraph describes.
+**Figure 3**: This diagram depicts (not to scale) the general concept of a vertical plate reactor, as the above paragraph describes.
 The plates, depicted by brown lines, extend outward from the plane of the page.

 The subteam considered that the vertical plate reactor design has the potential benefit of keeping bubbles stationary while they grow and accumulate.
 In a fluidized bed reactor, bubbles may immediately travel upward once they form, since their nucleation sites (sand grains) are mobile.
 Bubbles may depart the fluid at a smaller size, carrying a high internal pressure, being likely to rupture and disperse into solution.